Ekkirala Bharadwaja

-Ekkirala Bharadwaj (30 October 1938 – 12 April 1989), was an Indian Dattatreya incarnation and who authored many Hindu spiritual books, primarily on the life and worship of Shirdi Sai Baba and Sri Dattatreya.
-He is well known as "Sri Sai Master".
-He had born in the Bharadwajasa gotra like SriPada Swamy.
-He is the fourth son of Sri Ekkirala Ananthacharya and Srimathi Buchamma.
-Sri Ekkirala Bharadwaj written Telugu-language book Sri Sai Leelamrutham is one of the famous book (Parayana Grandam).
-Sri Ekkirala Bharadwaja later translated the book to English with the name Sai Baba The Master which is also a popular one.
+Ekkirala Bharadwaj (30 October 1938 – 12 April 1989), was an Indian who authored many Hindu spiritual books, primarily on the life and worship of Shirdi Sai Baba and Sri Dattatreya.
+He is the fourth son of Ekkirala Ananthacharya and Buchamma.
+Ekkirala Bharadwaj written Telugu-language book Sri Sai Leelamrutham is a notable book (Parayana Grandam).
+Ekkirala Bharadwaja later translated the book to English with the name Sai Baba The Master.
 He also wrote "Sri Guru Charitra" in English and Telugu.
 He also has written many spiritual books in Telugu and English.

 Biography

 Ekkirala Bharadwaja was born at Bapatla, a town in Guntur district of the Indian state of Andhra Pradesh and was a post-graduate in English literature.
 He completed the Indian Administrative Service and he rejected posting orders(Himachal Pradesh).
 He got profound spiritual experience on 9th Feb 1963 at the Samadhi Mandir of Sai Baba of Shirdi, thereafter becoming a lecturer of English literature because that gave him an opportunity to spread his master's teachings.

-Even as a young child Bharadwaja exhibited tremendous courage both physical and mental.
-He had an inquisitive attitude, a questioning mind, strong determination, and phenomenal powers of concentration.
-Young boy (Ekkira Bharadwaja) took his matriculation exam directly at the age of 12 years at Varanasi.
+As a young child, Bharadwaja reportedly showed curiosity and strong determination.
+Bharadwaja took his matriculation exam directly at the age of 12 years at Varanasi.
 By the time he had attained 19 years, he was a post-graduate in English Literature and started teaching at the Sarma Degree College in Ongole, a town in Andhra Pradesh.
 Once, with the objective of confirming to himself that he could complete any job that he set for himself, however difficult, Ekkirala Bharadwaja took up his brother's challenge to clear the UPSC examinations.
-Unsurprisingly, he got through with a mere 3 months preparation, which for most people takes at least a year of tough preparation.
-However, he gave up the resulting prestigious and luxurious career as it was against his personal goals.
+He cleared the examination after approximately 3 months of preparation.
+However, he gave up the resulting appointment as it did not align with his personal goals.